Table of Contents

 The Classic Design of Yamaha

-The CG182C is a nylon classical guitar with a design that is both elegant and simple.
+The CG182C is a nylon classical guitar with an elegant and simple design.
 The guitar is dreadnought shaped, or as Yamaha has named it, the CG shape.
 It’s well-made and feels solid in your hands.

-The model is designed with much love for Rosewood – used in the back and sides of the guitar, providing a clear and balanced sound.
+The model is designed with love for Rosewood, which is used in the back and sides of the guitar, providing a clear and balanced sound.

 Just the neck is made of African mahogany.
 The fretboard, made of ebony, helps the player’s fingers glide along.
 The guitar has a glossy finish that makes it look stunning.